Click here to view Dr. Retzler's HormoneSynergy® Longevity BLOG

 Learn why visceral fat is more dangerous than simple scale weight and why it matters so much in preventive longevity medicine.

-Insulin Resistance and Metabolic Aging
+Insulin Resistance Explained: Metabolic Health and Longevity

 Understand how insulin resistance can progress silently for years and why earlier detection matters for long-term healthspan.